Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/02-Environment-Setup/README.md

 - **Installation of Windows Server:** Deployed Windows Server 2025 on a virtual machine using a hypervisor called VirtualBox.
 - **System Configuration:**
   - Assigned a static IP address to ensure consistent network communication.
-  - Kept the server hostname as `WIN-D2PQBCI88JQ` for easier identification.
+  - Changed the server hostname to `WinServer2025` for easier identification.
   - Updated the system with the latest patches and updates to ensure security and stability.

-Detailed instructions and configurations can be found in the `I. Windows-Server-Setup.md` file.
+Detailed instructions and configurations can be found in the [`I. Windows-Server-Setup.md`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/02-Environment-Setup/I.%20Windows-Server-Setup.md) file.

 ---